 Human trafficking is the illegal trade of humans for the purpose of exploitation, including sexual exploitation, forced labor, and organ harvesting.

-According to the International Labor Organization (ILO), an estimated 40.3 million people were victims of human trafficking in 2016, including 24.9 million in forced labor and 15.4 million in forced marriage.
+According to the International Labor Organization (ILO), an estimated 49.6 million people were victims of human trafficking in 2025, 44% in sex trafficking, 35% in forced labor and 20% in other catagories such as forced marriage and organ harvesting.

 Women and girls are disproportionately affected by human trafficking, accounting for 71% of all victims.